hari200698/BlinkIt-Analysis/README.md

 ## Project Overview
 This project presents a comprehensive Power BI dashboard for analyzing Blinkit's sales performance, customer satisfaction, and inventory distribution.
 The dashboard provides key insights and opportunities for optimization using various KPIs and visualizations

+Note : Dashboards are a work in progress.
+Some modifications still being carried out.